 - Maintenance and location of assets

-Bank accounts kept in Australia indicate that you are more likely to ordinarily reside in Australia, and
+Bank accounts kept in Australia indicate that you are more likely to ordinarily reside in Australia.

 - Social and living arrangements

-Being a member of local sporting club, church group, volunteer association et cetera indicates that a person is more likely to ordinarily reside in Australia.
+Being a member of local sporting club, church group, volunteer association for example, indicates that a person is more likely to ordinarily reside in Australia.

 Absent from Australia